Quantitative phase and absorption contrast imaging: Introduction

 \section{Introduction}

 The success of imaging an object with electromagnetic waves is determined as much by the development of new hardware elements as by the progress in designing efficient algorithms.
 These algorithms solve an inverse problem that, most often, is linear.
-This is the case for example of coherent imaging when the complex amplitudes of the waves are recorded, or the case of incoherent imaging when only the amplitudes squared, or intensities, are recorded.
-In this paper, we present an algorithm for quantitative phase retrieval at terahertz frequencies or above, where it is often difficult to record the phases of the waves directly and, hence, the detectors can only count the number of photons that impinge on them, a measurement that describes intensities.
-This is a coherent imaging problem, which is nonlinear in the observed data and, therefore, difficult to solve.
+This is the case, for example, of coherent imaging when the complex amplitudes of the waves are recorded, or the case of incoherent imaging when only the amplitudes squared, or intensities, are recorded.
+If, however, waves propagate coherently but only the intensities can be measured, then the imaging problem is nonlinear.
+This is the so called phase retrieval problem where we seek to reconstruct information about an object from intensity measurements of the wave traversing it.

-In this context, we consider multiple measurements of a sparse complex-valued object $\vect f$, which in our case is the complex refractive index.
-The measurements of this {\em phase object} are of the form
+In this context, we consider multiple measurements of a sparse complex-valued object $\vect f\in\mC^K$, which in our case is the complex refractive index.
+The measurements $|\vect b_i|^2\in\mR^\Nc$ of this {\em phase object} of size $K$ are of the form

 where $\vect w_i$ is a mask, and $\circ$ denotes element-wise multiplication.
-In (\ref{eq:measurements_intro}), $ {\cal T}$ is a linear transformation which is often the Fourier transform.
-Although the available measurements to recover $\vect f$ are intensities, the missing phases are still encoded in the recorded intensities, assuming the waves propagate coherently, because there is a fixed phase relationship between waves emerging from different points of $\vect f$.
-Theoretically, the use of known, or unknown, masks that create enough diversity in the data has been extensively studied to address important questions such as the existence and uniqueness of solutions to problem \eqref{eq:measurements_intro} \cite{Balan09,Fannjiang12, Novikov15, Candes15}.
+In (\ref{eq:measurements_intro}), $ {\cal T}$ is a linear transformation representing the wave propagation operator, which is often approximated by the Fourier transform.
+Although the available measurements to recover $\vect f$ are intensities, the missing phases are still encoded in the recorded data because the waves propagate coherently and, hence, there is a fixed phase relationship between waves emerging from different points of $\vect f$.
+Uniqueness of phase retrieval solution requires more than one diffraction pattern, so $N>1$ in \eqref{eq:measurements_intro}.
+The different diffraction patterns can be obtained using different illumination settings or, equivalently, different masks $\vect w_i$ {in \eqref{eq:measurements_intro}, see} \cite{Balan09,Fannjiang12, Novikov15, Candes15}.
 In practice, masks are implemented using a spatial light modulator (SLM) or a digital micromirror device (DMD) \cite{Sampsell94,Liu08,Falldorf10, Zheng17}.